conda-forge/cfep/cfep-16.md

 ## Abstract

-This document proposes that we enforce the use of SPDX license expressions in license field in package metadata and to hotfix the package metadata to add the license_family field when missing by automatically parsing the license field.
+This document proposes that we enforce the use of SPDX license expressions in `license` field in package metadata and to hotfix the package metadata to add the `license_family` field when missing by automatically parsing the `license` field.

 ## Motivation

-license field in package metadata is in different formats and it'll be useful for automated tools to have the license file in one format.
+`license` field in package metadata is in different formats and it'll be useful for automated tools to have the `license` field in one format.
 We are proposing that the format be SPDX license expression format.

-license_family field in package metadata gives a family of metadata, but has only a few specific allowed values and until now has been the field that automated tools have used.
-When license field is standardized, this field becomes redundant and can be automatically inferred.
+`license_family` field in package metadata gives a family of metadata, but has only a few specific allowed values and until now has been the field that automated tools have used.
+When `license` field is standardized, this field becomes redundant and can be automatically inferred.